inspire-eu-validation/metadata/A.15.IR242.TGR19.kws-in-vocab.md

 **Purpose**

-keyword values originating from a single version of a single controlled vocabulary shall be grouped in a single instance
+Keyword values originating from a single version of a single controlled vocabulary shall be grouped in a single instance

 **Test method**